Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 11.30.44 UTC
+- WIB: Sabtu, 26 April 2025 12.27.34 UTC
-- WITA: Sabtu, 26 April 2025 12.30.44 UTC
+- WITA: Sabtu, 26 April 2025 13.27.34 UTC
-- WIT: Sabtu, 26 April 2025 13.30.44 UTC
+- WIT: Sabtu, 26 April 2025 14.27.34 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

 Kategori: inspirational